vamise/nft-marketplace/ARCHITECTURE.md

 ## Conclusion

 Now that you've been given this architectural overview, we'll follow up with specific in-depth break downs of each contract's state and mechanics.
 Hopefully you've got a better idea now of how they work together.
 If you have any further questions, you can always reach out to me, j_, on discord, or my twitter handle, @redacted_j.
-My partner in crime, b_, who helped build this protocol, can also be reached on twitter at @baalazamon.
+My partner in crime, b_, who helped build this protocol, can also be reached on twitter at @fyfy-io.
 This was his brainchild and I couldn't have done it without him.
 He's been a good friend and an even better mentor.

 # Deep Dive